jspuij/TwokaB/docs/pages/prepare.md

 </html>
 ```

-## Fetch the sample data from the right location.
+## Fetch the Sample Data from the Right Location.

-The sample data is in the razor class library too, so we should alter the url where the FetchData.razor page
+The sample data is in the razor class library too, so we should alter the URL where the `FetchData.razor` page
 gets its sample data from.
 Alter the `OnInitializedAsync` method to read like this:

 ```csharp